Explore core options to fine-tune the performance and behavior of Kafkorama Gateway.

 Required parameter | Optional |

-Description | Set the folder from which Kafkorama will serve files |
+Description | Specifies the folder from which files will be served |

 Default value | html |